Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

 Regional Disparities Across Victoria

 One of the more interesting dimensions of our audit was the regional breakdown.
-We examined firms across more than 20 Victorian regions, from Melbourne CBD and inner suburbs through to Geelong, Ballarat, Bendigo, Mildura, Traralgon, Warrnambool, and Bairnsdale.
+We examined firms across metropolitan and regional Victoria, from Melbourne CBD and inner suburbs through to Geelong, Ballarat, Bendigo, Mildura, Traralgon, Warrnambool, and Bairnsdale.

 The digital maturity gap between metropolitan and regional firms was noticeable but perhaps not as large as expected.
 Melbourne CBD firms scored marginally higher on average, primarily due to better website infrastructure and slightly more active GBP listings.
 However, even in Melbourne, the vast majority of firms showed the same fundamental gaps: inactive profiles, no AI presence, weak lead capture, and minimal review strategies.